 Brined or dried, capers are valued for the burst of flavor they give to foods, a flavor described as lemony, olivey, and definitely salty.

 They make fun additions to a great variety of recipes, including fish dishes, tapas, pasta, and sauces.
 Once you start cooking with capers, you won't be able to stop.

 How Are Capers Made?

-The size of the buds ranges from tiny (about the size of a baby petite green pea) up to the size of a small olive.
+The size of the buds ranges from tiny (about the size of a baby petite green pea) to the size of a small olive.
 The smallest variety from the South of France, called nonpareil, is the most prized and comes with an equally notable price tag.
 You will also find Surfines capers, which are a little bigger.
-Larger capers are stronger in flavor and more acidic, so it is best to chop them up before adding to recipes.
+Larger capers are stronger in flavor and more acidic, so it is best to chop them up before adding them to recipes.

 Capers are particularly common in Italian cooking, such as in pasta puttanesca and chicken piccata.
 The French add them to skate Meunier with browned butter.
 In India, the fruits and buds of the plant are pickled.

 The vinegary burst of salt is a great complement to fish, especially rich ones such as salmon.
 Capers are also non-negotiable when it comes to a bagel with nova lox and cream cheese (New York-style).

 Many recipes call for rinsing the capers to remove some of the vinegar, which allows the true flavor of the caper to come through.
 You will also notice that capers are typically added to the dish toward the end of the cooking process.
 This allows the capers to keep their shape and maintain their signature taste.